jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 The whole system, including the data qubit and the measurement qubit is now in a joint superposition.

-In a real-world measurement, where we obtain a result outside the quantum system being measured, the measuring aparatus is not a single qubit.
+In a real-world measurement, where we obtain a result outside the quantum system being measured, the measuring apparatus is not a single qubit.
 The measurement qubit becomes entangled with more and more other qubits (e.g. atoms) in the measuring device and the entanglement rapidly spreads into the environment, so that there is a big multi-qubit entanglement which has a consistent view of the measurement outcome.
 Entanglements are easy to create but difficult to undo, so the measurement becomes irreversible.

 This loss of information to the environment is called *Decoherence*.
 The evolution of the system being measured is no longer unitary, although the system as a whole, including the environment, is still unitary in principle.